Acekon/telegram_bot_and_tasks/README.md

 - `/status`: Check the status of sent and unsent messages.
 - `/getmess`: Retrieve information about a specific message, including associated images (if any).
+- `/addmess`: Add new message in DB and return saved ID.
+- `/addimg`: Add new IMG for ID message.
+- `/search`: Search message search by keyword return list ID messages.
 - Callback queries: The bot provides inline keyboard buttons for message management, such as removing a message, removing associated images, and replacing the message.

 ### Schedule and Sending